cice-classroom/1-git/README.md

 0. If there are conflicts, we should solve them with the content of the `nullish` branch.
 0. From `main`, merge `nullish`.
 0. Create a branch `title` and change to that branch.
-0. Add JSDoc with a comment
+0. Add a comment above the function: `// Some comment`
 0. Go to `main` branch
 0. Merge with "no fast-forward" from `main` the `title` branch.
 0. Undo the merge (without losing the working copy changes).
 0. Discard the changes.